luminlabsdev/Aegis/docs/guide/new-components.md

 :::

 :::warning
-Do not include a key named `Children` inside of your props table, it will be overwritten!
+Do not include a key named `Children` inside your props table, it will be overwritten!
 :::

-The way you create components in Aegis is very similar to how you do it in React as well, but better performance and less confusion.
+Creating components in Aegis is very similar to how you would in React; we have found that this is the most user-friendly way to do so.